HolosDev/CEREScript-Core01/Documents/Limitations.md

 ### SGRipt Only

-* Historical Variable and DB
+* Historic Variable and DB
   * Time-based index (VariablePosition)